 Hanging your washing outside doesn’t have to be reserved for summer.
 There are three things that play a part in drying our washing: heat, breeze and how dry (or damp) the air is.

-The hours before the country gets battered by a hurricane are great for getting nappies on the line - they’re small enough they won’t blow away, and they really benefit from a bit of (very) fresh air.
+The hours before the country gets battered by big winds are great for getting nappies on the line - they’re small enough they won’t blow away, and they really benefit from a bit of (very) fresh air.
 A crisp winter’s day when it’s 2 degrees but sunny?
 Not as good as a windy one - but good enough.

 Hang out your bamboo inserts in December and they’re unlikely to come inside dry.
 But when you do bring them in, they dry far more quickly than if they had been sitting inside all day.
 And they smell soooo good.
 (Don't leave PUL shells outside in extreme weather.)